 Unboxing and setup

-When the G40+ we bought arrived we charged it up and connected it to our Wifi network.
-Once the battery topped off it was testing time.
+When the G40+ we bought arrived, we charged it up and connected it to our Wifi network.
+Once the battery was topped off, it was time for evaluation.

 In the box

-Eufy’s website says the G40+ has 2500 Pa of suction which is within range of the majority of robot vacuums in its price range.
+Eufy’s website states that the G40+ has 2500 Pa of suction, which falls within the range of most robot vacuums in its price range.
 For comparison, Roborock’s high-performing S7 robot also had 2500 Pa of suction.
-It has since been trumped by the S7 MaxV Ultra and S8 Pro Ultra (review).
+It has since been trumped by the S7 MaxV Ultra and S8 Pro Ultra.

 Vacuuming carpets and hard floors